How to Avoid Rogue Online Pharmacies

 - Toronto Drug Store

 Many rogue online pharmacies are fly-by-night websites that shutdown and then pop back up as a different website.
-Here are examples, ones that were inactive as of June 29th, 2015, of such websites:
+Here are examples of such websites, ones that were inactive as of August 8, 2018:

 *The other certifying programs include the VIPPS program of the National Association of Board of Pharmacy (NABP), LegitScript.com's online pharmacy verification program, and the websites of the Canadian International Pharmacy Association (CIPA).
 In the case of the NABP and LegitScript programs – safe international online pharmacies are wrongly viewed as "rogue" or "unapproved" – we believe due to commercial interests of U.S. pharmacies, pharmaceutical industry funding, and potentially pressure from the FDA, but the programs otherwise appear to validate online pharmacies that are safe to buy from.
 CIPA's online pharmacy standards are similar to PharmacyChecker.com's, and many of their members are also approved in our program – but we can't vouch for those that are not.